PerchCMS/Solutions/integrations/how-to-create-video-playlist-descriptions.md

 	$('#rp_playlistContainer').append('<ul id="rp_playlist" />');

 For each video description item, get the video url and push it to a videoLinks array.
-Append an empty playlist item so there is an equal number of descriptions and videos.
+Append an empty playlist item so there is an equal number of descriptions and videos:

 	var videoLinks = [];
 	$('.video-descriptions li').each(function(){